acooney613/acooney613.github.io/_posts/2023-11-17-post-dataclean.md

 Finally, we need to add a column for the year so that combining the data in the final steps is far easier.

+*** Important Note ***
+When cleaning this data, in order to combine the data with the other data sets we will scrape shortly the names of some of the teams must be changed (i.e. Cleveland Guardians)

 ```python
 ---
 # this code chunk selects the current year, but year can be set to whatever year you want to look at